kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

   - homogeneous since the total degree of each term is the same
 - the **characteristic polynomial** of this recurrence is C(y) = y^k + q1y^(k-1) + ... + qk

+Important takeaway: for a rational function f/g, where deg(f) < deg(g), we can use partial fraction decomposition to break the rational into terms of the form c/(1-ax) or some variant.
+- If each denominator is written as `1-ax`, then we can simply compute the x^n term of f/g by summing `ac` for each term

 ## Chapter 4
 Graphs are a set of verticies and edges.
 Isomorphism is a relation between to graphs that describes two sets the are effectively the same.